Program Information

 Master of Public Health Degree

-A key feature of the Master of Public Health (MPH) degree, conferred by the College of Human Medicine at Michigan State University (MSU), is the emphasis on applied knowledge.
-Public health students are engaged in coursework and practical training to obtain the knowledge, skills, and abilities necessary to perform, successfully, as a public health professional in the United States and internationally.
+A key feature of the Master of Public Health degree conferred by the College of Human Medicine at Michigan State University is the emphasis on applied knowledge.
+Public health students engage in coursework and practical training to obtain the knowledge, skills, and abilities necessary to perform successfully as public health professionals.

 Course Delivery Platform